peteroupc/peteroupc.github.io/sampling.md

 - whether the inputs are independent, and
 - whether outside randomness is allowed (that is, whether the estimator is _randomized_).

-An additional question is to find lower bounds on the input/output ratio that an algorithm can achieve as the number of inputs taken increases (e.g., Nacu and Peres (2005, Question 2)[^7]).
+An additional question is to find lower bounds on the input/output ratio that an algorithm can achieve as the number of inputs taken increases (for example, Nacu and Peres (2005, Question 2)[^7]).

 My interest on the problem is in the existence and construction of simple-to-implement algorithms that solve the _sampling problem_ given here.
 In addition, the cases that most interest me are when&mdash;